 Ouch!
-How many of us have fallen victim to Legos left strewn across the floor or the odd slightly out of place in the middle of the night?
+How many of us have fallen victim to Legos left strewn across the floor or stumbled over a misplaced chair in the middle of the night?
 We are completely aware of our bodies in those moments.
 After all, a broken toe or Lego impalement are gifts that keep on giving.
 What most of us do not know is the source of physical pain that so often accompanies deep emotional pain.

 We have all heard how driving and talking on our cell phones require the focus of the same areas of the brain.
 The same is true for emotional pain and physical pain.
 The same center of the brain lights up when we sustain a physical injury as when we sustain an emotional injury.
 To our brains, a broken arm and a broken heart feel the same.
 Love really does hurt.

 We rush to the doctor to treat and mend a broken bone but we have no clue how to heal the physical pain caused by emotional suffering.
 According to Manuela Mischke-Reeds, in her book Somatic Psychotherapy Toolbox, common mental health issues such as depression, anxiety, stress, and trauma cause a multitude of physical symptoms in the body.
 According to the author, symptoms left unattended are responsible for devastating effects on our overall health.